 Compost can be applied and tilled into the soil or used as attractive mulch for vegetable and flower beds.
 To calculate how much compost (or other broadcast amendments) to apply in cubic yards over a defined area, we recommend the following formula.

-Amendment Application Formula
+Amendment Application Formula for Beds

 Spring is the best time to liberally apply compost to gardens, but if you also plan to do significant fall planting, reapply in autumn.
 Organic matter breaks down over the course of the season and needs to be replenished.
 If you plan any winter or cold-frame gardening, apply compost as both an amendment and protective mulch.